Westfield Century City: Expansion

 In 2009, a radical expansion and renovation of Westfield Century City was approved.
 The original plans for the expansion called for a 49-story residential and office building with a relocated Bloomingdale's at the base, the addition of more than 350,000 square feet of retail space, and more than 1,000 new parking spaces.
 Ten stories were eliminated from the proposed building at the behest of Century City residents.

 After years of delays, lawsuits, and neighborhood protests, a revamped expansion plan was unveiled in 2013.
 After further tweaking, the expansion was approved and commenced construction in 2015.
 The oldest portions of the property, including the Welton Becket–designed Gateway West Building and Macy's, were razed and replaced with new two-level and three-level retail buildings.
 A planned residential tower was removed from the project to make way for additional retail, which now numbered more than 1.3 million square feet.
 The first phase of the project, including the new Macy's anchor store, opened on April 6, 2017.
 The second major phase, including Nordstrom, opened to the public on October 3, 2017.

 The final piece of the $1 billion project, Italian food marketplace Eataly, opened on November 3, 2017.

 In April 2022, Unibail-Rodamco-Westfield announced their plan to sell all 24 malls in the United States within 2 years.

+In May 2022, new incentive toy store, which is Camp, have opened in this shopping mall.